Ms Rebecca Stone

 Welcome to Year 1!
 New classroom, new adults, new routines – it’s all change for the children, but hopefully they will settle well, enjoying themselves and the challenges we give them.
 Please do come in and talk to us if you are worried about any aspect of the transition into Y1.

-The values we will be focussing on are self-respect, followed by curiosity.
+The values we will be focusing on this term are Friendship followed by Equality.

 Our School Priorities for Learning

 This term, in Year 1, we will focus on being able to:

 - form lower-case letters in the correct direction, starting and finishing in the correct place.